 Salt coffee is gaining a steady fan base, much like the olive oil coffee trend.
 Before even taking a sip, the salty aroma arouses the senses, tangling with the scent of strong coffee.
 Its quick spread around the world is thanks to the range of different effects salt has on various foods.

-It can enhance sweetness when added to good-quality chocolate, and can even balance the flavors of a low-quality glass of wine.
-Coincidentally, it also reduces your perception of bitterness in coffee.
+Salt can enhance sweetness when added to good-quality chocolate, and can even balance the flavors of a low-quality glass of wine.
+Coincidentally, it also reduces your perception of bitterness in coffee, making a cuppa taste less bitter.

 Salty coffee has achieved what our taste buds are accustomed to expecting— a plethora of complementing flavors with promising health benefits.